tech-acs/vsreport/README.md

 devtools::install_github("tech-acs/crvsreportpackage")
 ```

+During this installation, you will be asked to install some required packages that are used within `crvsreportpackage`.
+This might take a minute or two.

 ### Use the `crvsreportpackage` in your Script

 Once you have installed the package, here is a basic example of how to use